 With the collected BSF frass, you don't have to throw it away.
 Instead, you could put the frass to good use around your farms and garden.

-For some that may ask, what is BSF frass?
-Simply, it is the leftover residue after you harvest out the BSF larvae themselves.
+For some that may ask, simply, frass is the leftover residue after you harvest out the BSF larvae themselves.
 Frass usually includes undigested food pieces, BSF poop, their exoskeletons and sometimes the liquid (or leachate).

 With that out of the way, let's see some ideas for using frass now.

 #1.
 Feed For Worms

 If you raise red worms or have a vermiculture system, you can use the BSF frass to feed the worms.
 Frass is a good source of nutrients for the worms.
-This is because of the contrasting eating behavior of black soldier flies and the worms, meaning, what the BSF usually don't eat (and excrete out) the worms eat.
+This is because of the contrasting eating behavior of black soldier flies and the worms, meaning, what the BSF usually don't eat (and excrete out), the worms will eat.

 #2.
 Compost the Frass

 Secondly, you can compost the frass.
 It is recommended to age or mature the frass for 1-2 months before using.

 If we use the immature frass at this point, it may compete for oxygen and nitrogen in the soil, and thus may damage or kill near-by plants.
 Composting thus helps age the frass, lessen the microbial activity and therefore leave nice broken down nutrient pieces ready for use for our plants.
 For good effects, you could add in some molasses or trichoderma when composting.

 With the liquid part, you can use it to make something like compost tea.
 With the aged compost, you can use it to fertilize plants or sell it to other people as a stable mature compost.

 #3.
 Use As Fuel Or Biogas

 For residue that is a bit more wet, it can be used to feed to biogas reactor for fuel production.
 Some early results have shown that the biogas amounts generated from the BSF frass is comparable to that from cow manure.

 #4.
 Attract BSF Flies